 Self-employed income protection

 Being self-employed can have many benefits, including flexibility and tax breaks.
-But as your own boss, you don’t have access to traditional employee benefits.
-That’s why you might want to think about income protection.
+But as your own boss, you don’t have access to traditional employee perks like sick pay.
+That’s why you might want to think about self-employed income protection.

-Read our guide to income protection insurance for self-employed people and compare your options to find the right deal for you.
+Read our guide to income protection insurance for self-employed people and consider your options.

 Being self-employed can have many benefits, including flexibility and tax breaks.
-But as your own boss, you don’t have access to traditional employee benefits.
-That’s why you might want to think about income protection.
+But as your own boss, you don’t have access to traditional employee perks like sick pay.
+That’s why you might want to think about self-employed income protection.

-Read our guide to income protection insurance for self-employed people and compare your options to find the right deal for you.
+Read our guide to income protection insurance for self-employed people and consider your options.

 Written by